Division of Environmental Quality Director: Kyra Moore

 Asbestos is a naturally occurring mineral fiber that was widely used in many different products, especially building materials, until the 1970s.
 It is still manufactured in some products today.
 Asbestos can cause many health problems, including lung cancer.
 Before demolition or renovation activities begin in a regulated structure, a Missouri-certified asbestos inspector must conduct an inspection.

-For exemptions, examples of asbestos-containing materials, asbestos inspection and removal requirements, see the fact sheet Asbestos Requirements for Demolition and Renovation Projects Fact Sheet - PUB2157.
-A list of Missouri-certified asbestos inspectors and notification forms is available online.
+For exemptions, examples of asbestos-containing materials, asbestos inspection and removal requirements, review Asbestos Requirements for Demolition and Renovation Projects - PUB2157.
+A list of Missouri-certified asbestos inspectors and notification forms is available on the department's Asbestos webpage.

 Open Burning